-(3) Amount reported for Mr. Vernachio represents the incremental fair value of his stock options repriced during the fiscal year ended December 31, 2022, measured pursuant to ASC 718, the basis for computing the stock-based compensation in our financial statements.
+(5) Amount reported for Mr. Vernachio represents the incremental fair value of his stock options repriced during the fiscal year ended December 31, 2023, measured pursuant to ASC 718, the basis for computing the stock-based compensation in our financial statements.

-(4) Except as otherwise noted, amounts reported represent the aggregate grant date fair value of stock awards and stock options granted in the fiscal year ended December 31, 2022, measured pursuant to ASC 718, the basis for computing stock-based compensation in our financial statements.
+(6) Except as otherwise noted, amounts reported represent the aggregate grant date fair value of stock awards and stock options granted in the fiscal year ended December 31, 2023, measured pursuant to ASC 718 the basis for computing stock-based compensation in our financial statements.
 This calculation assumes that the named executive officer will perform the requisite service for the award to vest in full as required by SEC rules.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the settlement of such stock awards or the sale of the Class A common stock issuable upon the settlement of such stock awards.
+These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the settlement of such stock awards of the sale of the Class A common stock issuable upon the settlement of such stock awards.
 In 2022, Messrs.
 Brown and Zwillinger were granted certain performance-based RSUs which vest, if at all, according to relative total shareholder return goals.
-Please see the section titled "Equity Compensation - Co-CEO Grants" below for further information.
+Please see the section titled "Equity Compensation - Founders' Grants" below for further information.
 The grant date fair value of these performance-based RSUs is calculated based on a Monte-Carlo simulation.
-The performance-based RSUs are subject to market conditions, and not performance conditions, as defined under ASC 718, and therefore have no maximum grant date fair values that differ from the grant date fair values presented in the table.
-The assumptions we used in valuing stock awards are described in Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K filed with the SEC on March 10, 2023.
+The grant date fair values of these performance conditions, and therefore have no maximum grant date fair values that differ from the grant date fair values presented in the table.
+The assumptions we used in valuing stock awards are described in Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K filed with the SEC on March 12, 2024.